 Drink Tasmania formed out of an evolution of the original Tasmanian Whisky Tours.
 After 2 years and more than 1,000 guests visiting distilleries in Tasmania’s south, there was a desire for us to extend our breadth into other beverage experiences in the state.
-We had already been visiting cider-houses by request on private tours, the Department of State Growth asked us to look into beer tours (which had been on our radar for a while and will start in mid-2016) and wine was an obvious bed-fellow that had been left aside.
+We had already been visiting cider-houses by request on private tours, the Department of State Growth asked us to look into beer tours (which had been on our radar for a while and started in mid-2016) and wine was an obvious bed-fellow that had been left aside.
 But in forming Drink Tasmania we really wanted to offer an experience that would encompass a mixture of the best of the best, that would breakdown the idea that people might only be interested in whisky, or wine, or cider or beer.
 Hence our Signature Tour was born that allows guests to sample them all.
 Now all we needed was the guides!

 Our guides specialise in the craft beverages industry, having been winemakers, whisky producers, bartenders, restaurant owners and researchers we have customised our tours to reflect what we love about the various industries in Tasmania and to show the vast diversities across producers.
 We have worked closely with producers to gain access to areas that aren’t always available to the public.
 Our relationships with the industry is what sets us apart and is what makes Drink Tasmania’s Premium Tours, truly memorable.